 “Even prior to the pandemic, we saw the need and desire for a more spacious and elevated shared office experience, somewhere that’s hospitable and professional,” says James O’Reilly, president of Life Time Work.
 “This led us to open our first Life Time Work coworking space in 2018.
 Not everyone thrives working solely in a cubicle or home office; we’re able to use our expertise to reimagine the workspace to be better tailored to the needs of discerning professionals.”

-Life Time Work, which now has five locations across the United States and is quickly growing, offers a contemporary shared workplace design for established professionals, agile corporate employees, and solopreneurs.
+Life Time Work, which now has eleven locations across the United States and is quickly growing, offers a contemporary shared workplace design for established professionals, agile corporate employees, and solopreneurs.
 It’s also the first and only coworking concept to combine a premium workspace with a world-class health club, as every member gets an all-access Life Time club membership.

 If a coworking space is something you’re considering as you think about what an expanded view of your workplace might look like, these six factors are worth noting.